 Each easement parcel must have only one burdened land (servient tenement).
 Separate non-primary parcels must be defined for each unit and each area of common property that the easement will be registered over.
 The vertical extent of easements needs to be considered in this regard, as well as their horizontal extent.
 For instance, a single new easement parcel cannot have a unit (or units) and common property as the burdened land (servient tenement).

-Existing covenants to be retained must be recorded by a notation included in the Title Plan of the unit plan (r 95(1) CSR 2021).
+Existing covenants that have been spatially defined on an approved CSD and are to be retained must be recorded by a notation included in the Title Plan of the unit plan (r 95(1) CSR 2021).
 The notation must include the covenant parcel identifier, the parcel intent, and the creating document reference (r 95(2) CSR 2021).
 This information may be shown in a schedule, but this is not mandatory, so a note on a plan graphic or supporting document that is included in the Title Plan is sufficient.